 The Customized View feature allows you to arrange and present your payroll data in any manner that you need.
-These customized reports will provide a means of detailed analysis from any aspect.
+Custom reports can provide a means of detailed analysis from any aspect.
 For this tutorial, we will use the Customized Views feature to modify our report column display, to sort our data, and to export it for further editing outside of eNETEmployer.

 About Customized Views - Customized Views is a powerful feature that allows you to organize and save a user-defined set of columns and viewing preferences for any program screen.
 Once these custom preferences have been saved, they are known collectively as a "View".
-Customizing the column view will help you to create reports that meet your company's specific requirements.
-If you wish to learn more about this feature before proceeding with the lesson, please refer to the Customized Views help topic.
+Customizing the column view allows you to work with your data in a manner that best suites your working style.
+You can also use views to create custom reports that meet your specific reporting needs.
+Refer to the Customized Views help topicto learn more about this feature.

 This tutorial includes the following sections: